prezly/slate/packages/slate-lists/README.md

  * Increases nesting depth of "list-item" at a given Path.
  */
 increaseListItemDepth(editor: Editor, listItemPath: Path) => void

 /**
+ * Returns true when editor has collapsed selection and the cursor is in an empty "list-item".
+ */
+isCursorInEmptyListItem(editor: Editor) => boolean

+/**
+ * Returns true when editor has collapsed selection and the cursor is at the beginning of a "list-item".
+ */
+isCursorAtStartOfListItem(editor: Editor) => boolean

+/**
  * Checks whether node.type is an Element matching any of options.listTypes.